heremaps/here-sdk-examples/README.md

 Above you can find the example app links for the _latest_ HERE SDK version.
 If you are looking for an older version, please check our [release page](https://github.com/heremaps/here-sdk-examples/releases) where you can download tagged older releases.

 ## What You Need to Execute the Example Apps
-1. Acquire a set of credentials by registering yourself on [developer.here.com](https://developer.here.com/) - or ask your HERE representative.
+1. Acquire a set of credentials: Follow the steps from the [_Developer Guide_](https://developer.here.com/) for your HERE SDK edition.
-2. Download the latest HERE SDK artefact for your desired platform.
-These can be found on [developer.here.com](https://developer.here.com/) unless otherwise noted.
+2. Download the latest HERE SDK package for your desired platform as shown in the [_Developer Guide_](https://developer.here.com/).
-3. Please refer to the minimum requirements and supported devices as listed in our _Developer Guide_.
+3. Please refer to the minimum requirements and supported devices as listed in our [_Developer Guide_](https://developer.here.com/).

 ### Get Started for Android
 1. Copy the AAR file of the HERE SDK for Android to the example app's `app/libs` folder.